Multi Tasking Fans in Bathrooms

 If the unit has heat lamps around the fan, as in the bathroom, then the fan is likely to draw the heat up and out, when both are turned on, not to mention the heat drawing the plasticizers out of the plastic making it brittle and deteriorate even faster.

-In a day and age where maintenance costs in the home are rising, due to poor product selection, one can ill afford to buy and install poorly designed products when building or renovating.
+In a day and age where maintenance costs in the home are rising, due to poor product selection, one can ill afford to buy and install poorly designed products especially as cost of maintenance is ever increasing.

-Wet areas such as bathrooms are usually the target for such products and conventional wisdom is called for in product selection for such areas.
+Wet areas such as bathrooms are usually the target for such products and conventional wisdom should be exercised when selecting products for such areas.